Above Redbus vehicle in the frontal livery known locally as "Homer Simpson Underpants" design.

-I doubt whether it is a world first but I have not run across a bus coming out of a centre lane and cutting across the front of other turning traffic.
+I doubt whether it is a world-first, but I have yet to come across a bus system, whereby a bus coming out of a centre lane cuts across the front of other turning traffic!

 As can be seen above buses come out of a central road lane, heading north up Montreal Street [a one way street] move ahead of other traffic turning (ie veering) left.
 It sounds dangerous but shouldn't be, working within a specific sequence of traffic signals.
 Cars turning left as well rely on an arrow which stays red as long as a bus is moving forward on the straight ahead signal and then peeling off leftwards into Victoria Street.
 Buses are the only vehicles allow to veer off to the left in this phase.
 Not sure what happens if forward moving lights are already green - do the signals read the situation (ie intelligent signals) and adjust the signal phasing?

 Signs inform motorists heading for Papanui Road to continue up Montreal Street rather than use Victoria Street. [see photo below] Yeah right.